 Ingham County, Michigan

-The photo below shows the size of the opening in the roof return which easily allows bats and mice inside the attic and ultimately into the wall voids and even into the living space.
-There are bat droppings spilling out of the roof return which is also shown in the photo.
+The photo below shows the size of the opening in the roof return.
+This small hole easily allows bats and mice inside the attic, and ultimately into the wall voids and living space.
+There are bat droppings spilling out of the roof return, a clear sign of activity.
+This is also shown in the photo.

 The photo below shows another open roof return with a bat resting just inside the opening.